 Here We Go!
-Hillary-Obama Group Gets Mueller to Probe AG Whitaker
+Hillary-Obama Group Gets Special Counsel to Probe AG Whitaker

 PETTY COMPLAINTS TO PETTIFOG

-Mueller is looking at absurd Hatch Act violations or a financial disclosure problem.
+The Special Counsel Office is looking at absurd Hatch Act violations or a financial disclosure problem.
 If it’s financial disclosure, they can snare him in their perjury trap.

 The investigation is focused on whether the former University of Iowa football player violated federal law by receiving donations at the beginning of this year for his failed 2014 Iowa Senate campaign, Fox News reported.

-Note: CORRECTION: THE OFFICE OF SPECIAL COUNSEL IS NOT TO BE CONFUSED WITH ROBERT MUELLER